wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-sdr-corvallis-juni-0pd2ej.md

 ---
 position: Junior SDR
 description: >-

-  Join our dynamic team in Corvallis, OR, as a Junior Sales Development Representative within the fast-paced world of cybersecurity.
+  Join our dynamic team in Corvallis, OR, as a Junior Sales Development Representative within the fastpaced world of cybersecurity.
 As a Junior SDR, you'll be an integral part of a specialized team, working to bridge the gap between potential clients and our robust security solutions.
 Whether you're just starting your career or looking to build on foundational experience, this role offers a unique opportunity to develop your skills in the technology sector.
-You'll operate within the first shift from 6:00 AM to 2:30 PM, providing substantial work-life balance while engaging in impactful industry activities.
+You'll operate within the first shift from 6:00 AM to 2:30 PM, providing substantial worklife balance while engaging in impactful industry activities.
+Key Responsibilities  Identify and qualify potential leads through various outreach ...

-  ## Key Responsibilities

-  - Identify and qualify potential leads through various outreach ...
 location: 'Corvallis, OR'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'